5 Things Why Uganda is Better than Kenya!

 Kenya often receives more international attention for its major cities and established broader tourism infrastructure, excels in classic migration viewing and established big-game safaris, while Uganda, frequently called the “Pearl of Africa”, offers unique advantages like premier gorilla trekking, lush landscapes, budget-friendly safaris (cheaper parks/lodging), rich birding, and a focus on endemic wildlife.

-Uganda’s appeal lies in its unparalleled primate encounters and intimate, affordable nature experiences, making it “better” for specific types of adventurous, cost-conscious travellers seeking dense rainforests over vast savannahs.
+Uganda’s appeal lies in its unparalleled primate encounters and intimate, affordable nature experiences, making it “better” for specific types of adventurous, cost-conscious travellers who prefer dense rainforests to vast savannahs.

 Here are 5 things for which one might consider Uganda to be “better” than Kenya, based on its distinct offerings and characteristics: